diogosilva96/url-shortener/README.md

 - `NSubstitute` - for mocking
 - `AutoFixture` - for creating test data

+The application uses exception middleware & RequestPreProcessors (from MediatR) in order to simplify & minimize code duplication in the control flow of the api responses.
+However, the result pattern could have also been used.

 ## TODO
 Here is the list of things to do:
 - Add more url management endpoints such as: